Onelinerhub/onelinerhub/git/create_branch.md

-# How to create branch
+# How to create a branch

 ```bash
 git checkout -b name
 ```

-- -b - create a new branch and switch to it.
+- -b  - create a new branch and switch to it
-- name - a name for your new branch note that this auto switch to the new branch.
+- name - a name for your new branch (note that this auto switch to the new branch)